Apple Baby Puree

 - Add: In a medium saucepan, place the apples, water and cinnamon.

-- Puree: Transfer all of the ingredients into a blender or food processor and blend for 1-2 minutes or until completely smooth.
+- Puree: blend on medium for 1-2 minutes or until completely smooth.
 For a chunky puree, quickly pulse the ingredients 10-15 times or until you receive your desired consistency.

 - Eat: Serve to your baby or freeze for later.